stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 ## Virtualisation server and technical stack
 My main server is a supermicro X10SDV-4C-TLN4F: https://www.supermicro.com/en/products/motherboard/X10SDV-4C-TLN4F.
 The storage is the following:
-- 1x Samsung 870 evo NVME for the OS
+- 1x Samsung 870 evo NVME 250Go for the OS
-- 2x Samsung 850 evo for the datas
+- 2x Samsung 850 evo 500Go for the datas
-- 1x WD Red 6to for the movies and the big files
+- 2x Seagate Barracuda 2.5" 5To for the movies and the big files

 ### Technical stack